bouassaba/nusave/README.md

 The command above will bring packages that Newtonsoft.Json depend on, if there are duplicates, they will be ignored. `NuSave` checks for existing `.nupkg` files and for hierarchical package folders.

-The combination of `NuSave` and `NuGet.Server` gives you the ability to download all packages needed on your laptop or workstation for offline access.
+The combination of `NuSave` and `NuGet.Server` gives you the ability to download all packages needed on your laptop or workstation for offline use.

 ## Installation